Rockhaven Sanitarium Historic District: Building and architecture

 Rockhaven Sanitarium Historic District occupies a 3.4-acre site with several vintage hospital wards and guest cottages.
 There are a total of fifteen buildings on the property that were erected between 1920 and 1972.
 Agnes Richards had some buildings relocated to the Rockhaven Sanitarium and others lifted and turned on their foundation to invite sunlight into the rooms.
 Richards acquired the five Craftsman-style buildings over time and she hired Prescott and Brothers to design the Spanish Colonial Revival architecture style structures which were popular in Southern California in the 1920s and 1930s.
 Patios and courtyards acted as extensions of the residents’ indoor living quarters inviting privacy and serenity.
+Outside there were big oak trees, citrus trees, and an abundance of flowers surrounding walkways making the air fresh and fragrant.

 Notable residents

 Rockhaven Sanitarium became known as the "Screen Actors' Sanitarium", housing starlets and others connected to show business.
+Class played a role in types of people who resided at Rockhaven Sanitarium.
+Women of a higher social class who were well off and had the means to pay for the luxury Rockhaven had to offer, were often the residents.
+Although Agnes would cater this treatment to anyone, no matter race or belief, the sanitarium often catered to women of middle class or upper middle class stature due to the cost of residency and treatment.

 Gladys Pearl Baker, mother of actress Marilyn Monroe, lived at Rockhaven from 1952 to 1966.
 Baker was reported to have escaped from the sanitarium several times; a year after Monroe's death, she received press attention for having walked 15 miles to the Lakeview Terrace Baptist Church.

 Billie Burke was a famous Broadway actress and film star who is best known for her role as Glinda the Good Witch in The Wizard of Oz.
 Burke was a long-time resident of Rockhaven.

 Peggy Fears, Broadway actress and legendary Ziegfeld Follies performer-turned-producer who became a real estate financier, died at Rockhaven in August 1994.

-Josephine Dillon, famed acting teacher and married at one time to Clark Gable, died at Rockhaven on November 11, 1971 where she had been lovingly cared for during a long illness.
+Josephine Dillon, famed acting teacher and married at one time to Clark Gable, died at Rockhaven on November 11, 1971, where she had been lovingly cared for during a long illness.

 Marion Eleanor Statler Rose, actress best known as the female half of the vaudeville duo Statler & Rose who appeared in technicolor musicals of the time including King of Jazz (1933), entered Rockhaven as a resident in 1994.

 Mary Florence Cecilia (Babe) Egan, was the leader of the all-female band The Hollywood Redheads that played throughout the United States, Canada and Europe in the mid-1920s.
 Egan lived her final years at Rockhaven where she died of a stroke in 1966.

 Gwen Lee, a stage and film actress and flapper in silent films of the 1920s.